Machines are taking jobs from humans, but whether they will rule prostitution is still being debated.

 “There is some tantalizing evidence to suggest that people do develop kinds of attachment (to robots), but I don’t think it’s anywhere near the kinds of reciprocal interaction that you would get with humans,” Danaher said.

-He points to the work of Julie Carpenter, a researcher at the University of Washington who specializes in human and robot relationships.
+He points to the work of Julie Carpenter, a research fellow at California Polytechnic State University who specializes in human and robot relationships.
 She interviewed 23 U.S. soldiers whose bomb disposal robots had been blown up.

 After learning their mechanical helpers had been destroyed, some cried and even held funerals.